 For those of us already involved in our parishes, it no longer seems “hard” to join.
+We already know #participation matters.
 We’ve forgotten if it was easy or hard, and it’s doubtful that we are paying much attention to what others are experiencing if they are trying to join.
 But here’s a close-to-universal truth: every parish I know anything about wants more people to be involved in the parish.
 Every.
 Single.
 One.
 But recruitment efforts never seem to be very effective.
 Is there no hope?

 There is hope!
 Social scientists offer three notions, that if attended to intentionally, will make joining your parish and joining in the activities within the parish attractive.
 So let’s explore them through the lens of our parish’s ongoing desire for connections.